AKrisGithub/Easify/README.md

 ## Release Notes

-This Is The First Working Beta / Release Of Html And Css Intellisense.
+Patch Notes Of Html And Css Intelisense.

 ### 1.0.0